Services for Children

 Emergency Shelter

-We provide immediate protection and basic needs for children newborn through twelve-years-old in a safe, home-like environment.
+We provide emergency shelter and loving care and meet essential needs for children newborn through twelve-years-old in a safe, licensed, home-like environment.

 Each child admitted to Providence House receives their own bed or crib, personal storage areas, and a nutritious diet of three meals and three healthy snacks per day.
 Children follow a daily schedule that includes personal grooming, playtime, and educational lessons, nap or rest times, and bedtime to assist with their transition to our structured environment and reduce the impact of trauma experienced during the crisis that initiated their stay with us.